isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 recrystallized constituents are composed of one (or more) of the carbonate minerals calcite, aragonite and dolomite, in particles of intrabasinal origin.
+- Sediment in which at least 50 percent of the primary and/or recrystallized constituents are composed of one (or more) of the carbonate minerals calcite, aragonite and dolomite, in particles of intrabasinal origin.

 - **Source:**
 SLTTs 2004